jjeyanthan/CTF_Writeup/ASCW_writeup/Forensics/README.md

 Name : meownetwork

-Descreption : A hacker managed to get into meownetwork and leaked sensitive files of their respected baord members.
+Description : A hacker managed to get into meownetwork and leaked sensitive files of their respected baord members.
 The hacker uses ancient floppy disk technology, however our security team managed to get a disk image of the files he leaked.
 Can you find out what really leaked?